pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

 Finally, its worth noting how permits are plotted.
 The city provides latitude and longitude coordinates for each permit, and we choose to use this to plot the permits on a map.
-This system works pretty well for most permits, which cover a small geographic area, but does not represent more expasive permits as well.
+This system works pretty well for most permits, which cover a small geographic area, but does not represent more expansive permits as well.

 ## Requirements
 The following Python packages are needed to run this software: